 - Add the mushrooms and chili sauce and cook for another minute or two.

-- Add vegetable stock, bring to simmer and cook for another couple of minutes until vegetables are nearly done.
+- Add vegetable stock, salt, and lemongrass stick, bring to simmer and cook for another couple of minutes until vegetables are nearly done.

 - Add ginger, coconut milk and noodles and return to simmer.

 - Finish off by adding lime juice, stir and take off the heat.

 - Serve into bowls (easiest to serve noodles first with tongs/fork, then the veges/soup with a ladle).

 - Divide the bean sprouts, spring onions, and tofu puffs between the bowls, making sure the tofu puffs are both scrupulously fairly divided and properly submerged.